abhi-1993/geeksstldsa/Readme.md

-Practice from geeks for geeks stl and data structure.
+Practice codes from geeks for geeks data structure and algorithm using stl.